mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_rbac_ad_ldap.md

 This topic uses Microsoft Active Directory as an example LDAP repository.
 Other LDAP repositories such as Oracle Directory Server (formerly iPlanet and Sun Directory Server) and OpenLDAP are also supported.

-For an example of querying an Oracle Directory Server repository, see the **Retrieve Attributes from Directory Server** filter in [Configure a test policy for LDAP authentication and RBAC](#config-test-policy).
+For an example of querying an Oracle Directory Server repository, see the **Retrieve Attributes from Directory Server** filter in [Configure a test policy for LDAP authentication and RBAC](#configure-a-test-policy-for-ldap-authentication-and-rbac).
 For details on using OpenLDAP, see [Authentication and RBAC with OpenLDAP](/docs/apim_administration/apigtw_admin/general_rbac_openldap).

-## Configure a test policy for LDAP authentication and RBAC {#config-test-policy}
+## Configure a test policy for LDAP authentication and RBAC

 To avoid locking yourself out of Policy Studio, you can configure an example test policy for LDAP authentication and RBAC, which is invoked when a test URI is called on the server (and not a management services URI).
 Policy Studio provides an example policy named **Protect Management Interfaces (LDAP)** when the Admin Node Manager configuration is loaded.